HasteGaming/classic/docs/charter.md

 - Class Champion
   - An individual nominated to the role by his peers in class
   - The guild's multi directional conduit into raid ceremonies such as Loot Council votes, Post Raid discussions, class raid assignments, etc.
-  - Works with an Officer to introduce and explore concepts into raids and shape the guild
+  - Works with an Officer to introduce and explore concepts into raids and shape the guild.
+  - Organize class members to establish a priorities for highly contested items.
+  - Nominate high performing Characters promotion to 'Raider' rank.
 - Raider
   - Maintains the 3 P's.
     - Preparation